 Guidelines for email signatures:

-- Text only is dependably consistent
+- Text only is predictable and consistent

 One thing that this sender did correctly was to make the contact portions of the signature live text—it can be copied and pasted.
-He also used a web-safe typeface (Georgia).
+They also used a web-safe typeface (Georgia).
 There is simply no guarantee that the recipient will see your message in the typeface you specified, but the chances are increased with web-safe fonts.